electricbookworks/electric-book/_docs/images/external-media.md

 ## Setting external-media paths

 You set the full URL for the `remote-media` location in `_data/settings.yml`.
-The `remote-media` paths must be full URLS.
+The `remote-media` paths must be full URLs.
 For example:

 ```
 remote-media: